 We determine a wholesale price for fuel ethanol in line with what it would cost retailers if they had to buy it from overseas (the import parity price or IPP).
 It is based on a nine-month average (to one month prior to the commencement of the pricing period) of weekly IPP estimates based on the lowest cost origin for ethanol from either the US or Brazil.

-More information on the IPP methodology and why we consider it is the most appropriate approach is available in our 2017-18 ethanol market monitoring report
+More information on our calculation and why we consider it is the most appropriate approach is available in our 2017-18 ethanol market monitoring report

-Our spreadsheet model for calculation the import parity price can be found here
+Our spreadsheet model which calculates the reasonable price for ethanol can be found here